Leica S Typ 006 vs Nikon D800E

-The Leica S (Typ 006) and the Nikon D800E are two professional cameras that were announced, respectively, in September 2012 and February 2012.
+The Leica S (Typ 006) and the Nikon D800E are two professional cameras that were officially introduced, respectively, in September 2012 and February 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S Typ 006) and a full frame (D800) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica S Typ 006 vs Nikon D800E

-The physical size and weight of the Leica S Typ 006 and the Nikon D800E are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S Typ 006 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Leica S Typ 006 and the Nikon D800E is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the S Typ 006 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800E is notably smaller (6 percent) than the Leica S Typ 006.
 Moreover, the D800 is markedly lighter (21 percent) than the S Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.